DaveBackus/Data_Bootcamp/README.md

 Both sessions will be in **Tisch UC-25** (the upper concourse, one floor below street level).
 No registration required.
 We'll post [more information here](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Markdown/bootcamp_mini_2015.md) as we develop it.

-The materials for the Fall 2014 version are a little terse, and include mysterious notes to ourselves, but here they are:
+The materials for the **Fall 2014 mini-course** are a little terse, and include mysterious notes to ourselves, but here they are:

 [Session 1](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Notes/mini_class1.pdf) |
 [Session 2](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Notes/mini_class2.pdf) |